 There is a good balance of stable staff at Kingsclere, with many of the more experienced lads having worked and lived at Park House for many years and a talented group of younger riders showing huge promise for the future.
-They are all well catered for with accommodation and regular meals provided for the single staff, as well as five flats and twenty cottages for the senior staff and married employees.
+They are all well catered for with hostel accommodation and regular meals provided for the younger staff, as well as five flats and twenty cottages for the older and senior staff.

-The staff are managed by three senior Head Lads, Nigel Walker, Kevin Hunt and Dylan Holley who are responsible for welfare of horses within their respective yards and for ensuring that there is a high standard of work maintained within the yard.
-Our senior travelling staff Richard ‘Chad’ Phillips, Leanne Masterton and Vavara Batsman are all familiar faces at the racecourse.
+The stable staff are managed by three Head Lads: Kevin Hunt; Dylan Holley; and Angie Cheshire.
+Each Head Lad is responsible for the welfare of horses within their respective yards and for ensuring that a high standard of work is maintained within the yard.
+Our senior travelling staff are Leanne Masterton, Simon Humphries, Varvara Batsman and Dwayne Pettit, who are all familiar faces at the racecourse.